-Nepsis is a composition that gelled in 2005, 40+ years in development: See First LETTER TO A BISHOP and ANNOTATED ART CORE.
+Nepsis is a coalescence of themes and attitudes that gelled in 2005, with 8 more years to finally convene its form(s)- 40+ years in development: See First LETTER TO A BISHOP and ANNOTATED ART CORE.
 Its four pillars are Visual Arts and Poems, Prose-[Non-fiction Narratives, long and short Fiction, Essays]- and Metaphysical Exercise (described in the Narratives).
 All of these attend upon a complex of phenomena by which we know being.
-Ample warnings are issued about unusual style and grammar- abuse of hyphens, shifty gerunds, swishy tense formulations- even allegory.
+Ample warnings are issued about unusual style and grammar- abuse of hyphens, shifty gerunds, thematic but swishy tense formulations- even allegory.
 The paintings are more straight forward and the Poems… well, see for yourself, as we reconsider Art, Religion, Devotion and the Critical Method.

 Well, is it by a

 ‘Who climbs up upon the cross?’
 Who can help themselves?
 Who casts the spell of Being?

 This painting represents a series of more than 90 works in a series that stretches over several years.
 The main formal elements here are the amorphic color and space in counterpoint relationship with hardedge, linear and geometric embellishments.
 It is about the relationship between the general context of being and specific experience as open and luminous.
 This subject might also be likened to the Sipahpuni (Hopi), the point of emergence from mythic underworlds as well as the physical and psychic womb, to levels of increasing realization.
 Thus, this painting indicates secondly, a poignant moment of transition in physical and personal evolution guided by the Dragon Lord, i.e., a salvific, catalytic function of Spirit in Nature; God, if you like, or Grace.